Bild: Reception

 Heinrich Böll's 1974 novel The Lost Honor of Katharina Blum, and the 1975 movie based on it, used a fictional stand-in for Bild to make a point about its allegedly unethical journalistic practices.
 Böll's essay in the edition of 10 January 1972 of Der Spiegel (titled "Will Ulrike Gnade oder freies Geleit?) was sharply critical of Bild's sensationalist coverage of the Baader-Meinhof Gang.
-In the essay, Böll stated that what Bild does "isn’t cryptofascist anymore, not fascistoid, but naked fascism.
+In the essay, Böll stated that what Bild does "isn't cryptofascist anymore, not fascistoid, but naked fascism.
 Agitation, lies, dirt."

 Judith Holofernes, lead singer of German band Wir sind Helden, wrote a scathing open letter to Bild's advertising agency after they asked her to star in a campaign.
 "Bild is not a harmless guilty pleasure", she wrote, but a "dangerous political instrument—not only a high-magnification telescope into the abyss but an evil creature".

+Writer Max Goldt has described the paper as "an organ of infamy" and posited that "one has to be as impolite to its editors as is legally possible; they are bad people who do wrong".

 Images of topless women

 For 28 years from 1984 to 2012, Bild had topless women featuring on its first page; in total, the paper published more than 5,000 topless pictures.

 In 2014 Sophia Becker and Kristina Lunz launched a campaign, Stop Bild Sexism, to end the use of sexualized images of women in Bild.
-The campaign was inspired by the No More Page 3 campaign to get The Sun in the UK to stop publishing images of half-naked women on page 3.
+The campaign was inspired by the No More Page 3 campaign to get The Sun in the United Kingdom to stop publishing images of half-naked women on page 3.
 Lunz argues that Bilds frequent use of images of unclothed women makes its reporting of sexual assault and harassment "sexist and voyeuristic."
 Becker says that Bild contributes to the normalisation of sexism in German society.
 The petition had over 35,000 signatures in January 2015, and Springer, the newspaper's publisher, responded by issuing a statement of values.
 These include the importance of mutual respect and maintaining respectful interactions.
 Bild stopped publishing "topless productions of our own with women" in March 2018, three years after The Sun, while continuing to publish photos of provocatively-posed models dressed in underwear alone.